Tuna Poke Salad

 This Paleo Tuna Poke is a delicious raw salad of tuna, mango, avocado, macadamia nuts and a tasty marinade.
 Easy to prepare and so healthy!
 This poke is Paleo, Whole30, and Specific Carbohydrate Diet Legal.

 Tuna is hands down my favourite fish.
 It can take on so many different forms and is delicious whether it’s served raw, seared or even canned.
 I think that a good piece of sashimi grade tuna is always worth paying up for, when it’s high quality it practically melts in your mouth.

-I absolutely love the simplicity of tuna poke, the flavours are very clean with the marinade giving the tuna a fresh flavour without overpowering the other ingredients.
+I absolutely love the simplicity of Paleo Tuna Poke, the flavours are very clean with the marinade giving the tuna a fresh flavour without overpowering the other ingredients.
 Tuna poke is a dish from Hawaii which traditionally consists of just pieces of marinated tuna, but in this recipe I’ve added sweet mango, avocado for some creaminess and macadamia nuts which add a delicious buttery crunch.

 - 2 tbsp sesame oil

 - Cut the tuna into small bite sized cubes and place in a bowl